jadecobra/python_tdd_exercises/source/How I setup a Test Driven Development Environment.rst

 .. admonition:: *Are you on a Windows machine?*

-  If you are not using WSL make the following changes to the examples
+  If you are not using WSL make the following changes when you type the code below

   * replace ``python3`` with ``python``
   * replace ``source .venv/bin/activate`` with ``.venv/scripts/activate``

-* create a file named ``requirements.txt`` in your editor and add this line
+* create a file named ``requirements.txt`` in your editor then add this line

   .. code-block:: shell